Eufy $200 vs Reolink $150 vs Ring $199 β No-Sub Cost 2026?

 - Expandable with Z-Wave smart locks, thermostats, etc.

-- Initial setup takes 15 minutes (straightforward pairing)
+- Initial setup takes 15 minutes (quick pairing)

 - One-time LTE-M cellular backup ($10) provides failsafe if WiFi fails